CS 432/637 - Interactive Computer Graphics

 Please also note that incompletes will not be given for this course.

-1 point per day will be deducted from late assignments, for a
+1 point per day will be deducted

 from late assignments.
 No credit will be given for an assignment